SEND Information Report

 How will I know how Uphill School supports my child?

-If the SENCo and your child's class teacher agree that your child has any additional needs, we will probably take a 'graduated approach' - this means 'step-by-step' to supporting them.
+If the SENCo and your child's class teacher agree that your child has any additional needs, we will take a 'graduated approach' - this means supporting them to make progress in a 'step-by-step' way.
 We will offer your child extra provision and/or resources, with the possibility of more support if needed.
 Everything works better when the school and families work together so whatever we decide to do, you and your child will be central to the process.

 How will you help me to support my child’s learning?